57blocks/website-article/articles/The Architecture of Startup Distributed Teams/README.md

 ## Conclusion

-The transition from a founder-led, monolithic team to a scalable, distributed organization is one of the most critical evolution in a startup's life.
-Before a firm achieves product-market fit, it makes sense for them to use the embedded model for speed and capability injection.
-After they’ve had success, we recommend refactoring into the pod model to use a modular structure to protect the core of the business while enabling parallel experimentation.
+The transition from a founder-led mesh to a scalable, modular organization is one of the most critical evolution in a startup’s life.
+Designing a deliberate organizational structure is one of the highest-impact actions a founder can take, and it’s a critical step in their growth as both a leader and an executive.
+It is the difference between an engineering team that becomes a bottleneck and one that becomes a scalable engine for growth.
+In this way, moving from the Embedded Model to the Pod Model at the right moment can unlock new capability, sustained growth, and operational maturity.

-Don't let the org chart happen by accident.
-Design your team structure with the same rigor you apply to your system architecture.